Grades 10 - 12, College, Adults

 G2 Green Film Festival

 Salt Spring Island Film Festival

 The story of organic agriculture, told by those in California who built the movement.

-[Note: The filmmaker of Evolution of Organic can attend your event, host a discussion, or give a keynote address.
-He can also participate by Skype.
-To inquire about inviting Mark Kitchell to take part in your screening, please contact mark [at] evolutionoforganic [dot] com.]
+[Note: Community screenings of Evolution of Organic can be booked at Bullfrog Communities.
+Note: To inquire about inviting the filmmaker, Mark Kitchell, to take part in your screening in person or via Skype, please contact mark [at] evolutionoforganic [dot] com.]

 Mark Kitchell follows up A FIERCE GREEN FIRE with EVOLUTION OF ORGANIC, which brings us the story of organic agriculture, told by those who built the movement.
 A motley crew of back-to-the-landers, spiritual seekers and farmers' sons and daughters rejected modern chemical farming and set out to invent organic alternatives.
 The movement grew from a small band of rebels to a cultural transformation in the way we grow and eat food.
 By now organic has mainstreamed, become both an industry oriented toward bringing organic to all people, and a movement that has realized a vision of sustainable agriculture.